 The first step in migrating data, or cleaning up a messy data mart, is to identify what the “correct” values should look like.
 For instance, an insurance company might decide that their General Liability policies should always be referred to in records as “General Liability” (i.e. not “General Liab” nor “Liability-Commercial”).

-In this post, we will call these “correct values” canonical records.
-You may have seen the term “master data records” used elsewhere; this is simply another name for the same concept.
-The process of standardizing your existing records so that they match the canonical record is called normalization (aka ‘record linkage’ or ‘entity resolution’)
+The process of standardizing your existing records so that they match the canonical record is called data normalization (aka ‘record linkage’, ‘entity resolution’, ‘data matching’ etc.)

 But before we take you through the process of implementing your own record linkage system, let’s take a look at a popular, seemingly ready-made solution: Microsoft Excel.